Virginia-iGEM/igem-wikibrick/wiki/README.md

 - Modify `gulpfile.js` so that separate directories, `build-dev` and `build-live` are created for each respective build.
   - Modify `gulpfile.js` so that the `default` task runs both `dev` and `live` builds independently, pushing them into to `bulid-dev` and `build-live` respectively.
-- Modify gulpfile.js so that running `gulp live build` throws a reasonable error when images have not been first pushed to the wiki.
-- Refactor push.js so that it recognizes absolute URLs without prompting and does not mangle them.
-  - Currently using `internal` class as a solution; relative2absolute.js will only absolutify URLs marked as internal.
 - Fix MathJax with [#10 - Misc from this article](https://2016.igem.org/Team:Peshawar/Wiki)
-- Eliminate synchronous file read in gulp task live/push.js

 #### Low Priority